Gate (GT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Gate Historical Price

-According to the latest data gathered on Gate live price page, the current price of Gate is 21.75USD.
-The circulating supply of Gate(GT) is 122.91M GT , giving it a market capitalization of $2.67B.
+According to the latest data gathered on Gate live price page, the current price of Gate is 21.42USD.
+The circulating supply of Gate(GT) is 122.91M GT , giving it a market capitalization of $2.63B.

 The Gate Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of GT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.